dtolpin/offtopia.net/content/posts/gp-weighted-noise.md

 In Gaussian process regression for time series forecasting, all observations are assumed to have the same noise.
-When this assumption does not hold, the forecasting accuracy degrees.
+When this assumption does not hold, the forecasting accuracy degrades.
 Student's _t_-processes handle time series with varying noise better than Gaussian processes, but may be less convenient in application.
 In this article, we introduce a weighted noise